 18 Tips to Reduce Bounce Rate in Your Website

 With all those points discussed, we can say for sure that an effort to reduce the bounce rate is beneficial in any circumstance and should be green-lighted as soon as possible.

-But what can you and your team do to improve those numbers?
-We listed 11 tips that will make a difference and help you engage more from the visitors you already have.
+We listed 18 tips that will make a difference and help you engage more with the visitors you already have.
 Check it out.

-2. Try to understand why visitors are leaving so early
+1. Try to understand why visitors are leaving so early

-You have people entering your store, looking around and leaving.
+You have people entering your store, looking around, and leaving.
 What is your first question?
 You should be asking yourself what scared them away.

 Was it the store’s layout?
 Was there a dissonance between the expectation they build and what they found inside?
 Were the offers off?
 Maybe the people you are attracting are not the ones interested in your brand?